Raffaella07/BParkingNANO_Common/README.md

 cmsRun run_nano_hnl_cfg.py
 ```

-Runs by default on MC and over -1 events.
+Runs by default with isMC=True and maxEvents=-1.
 The outputfile will be saved locally in the current working directory.

 ### On the batch
-Runs on a slurm-based engine.

-Since the outputfiles will be saved on the Storage Element, do not forget to activate your proxy
+The outputfiles will be saved on the Tier3 Storage Element, do not forget to activate your proxy

 ```
 voms-proxy-init --voms cms --valid 186:00
 ```

-Then do
+The nanoLauncher is a tool that submits a production via slurm arrays of jobs.
+It allows to launch the nano and/or the ntuplising steps.
+To run it, do

 ```
 python nanoLauncher.py <options>